gh-unit/gh-unit/HUDSON-HOWTO.md

 That's all it takes.
 Check in a change that breaks one of your tests.
 Hudson should detect the change, run a build and test, and then report the failure.
 Fix the test, check in again, and you should see a successful build report.

+## Troubleshooting

+If your XCode build fails with a set of font-related errors, you may be running Hudson headless (e.g., via an SSH session).
+Launch Hudson via Terminal.app on the build machine (or otherwise attach a DISPLAY to the session) in order to address this.